thecodingmachine/symfony-boilerplate/docs/docs/5_Guides/5_3_Security.md

 :::note

-📣 In your Symfony's routes, you may not have access to a `Model` directly but an `id` instead.
+📣&nbsp;&nbsp;In your Symfony's routes, you may not have access to a `Model` directly but an `id` instead.
 The *src/api/src/Infrastructure/Controller/Order/OrderInvoiceController.php*
 and *src/api/src/Infrastructure/Security/Voter/OrderVoter.php* classes show how to handle that kind of scenario.